 Registration for VAT

-You need to register one month after you hit the limit, and there will almost certainly be penalties for late registration.
+You need to register one month after you hit the limit.
+There will almost certainly be penalties for late registration.

 Therefore, contact us in plenty of time to discuss registration is you believe you are close to the limit.
 We cannot tell you what you must do if we don’t know!